spel-uchile/Star_Tracker/README.md

-## Currently working on it!
+## Currently working on this!!

 # Star_Tracker
 Star Tracker development for SUCHAI 2 - 3.

 ## Description
+This is a fully functional Star Tracker (ST) for use with a Raspberry Pi. <br />
+This is written in Python.
+The current version is on the folder V2.0. <br />
-This Git-Hub is free and open to everyone interested in using it.<br />
+This Git-Hub is free and open to everyone interested in using it. <br />
-The current version is on the folder V2.0.

-## Instructions
+## Instructions for use
 1.- This ST code is based in two open software: Source Extractor and Match.
-In order to use it, you need to get this two software first.
+In order to use it, you need to get this two software first.<br />
-1.1.- Get Source Extractor for: https://www.astromatic.net/software/sextractor.
+1.1.- Get Source Extractor for: https://www.astromatic.net/software/sextractor.<br />
 1.2.- Get match for: http://spiff.rit.edu/match/.
-We use the version 0.14 in our Python program.
+We use the version 0.14 in our Python program.<br />
-1.3.- Install the two programs in your Raspberry pi.
+1.3.- Install the two programs in your Raspberry pi.<br />

 2.- Download the code for V2.0.